seam/cron/readme.md

 application server vendor:

 JBoss AS/EAP:
+* specify `org.jboss.seam.cron.timerservice.mode=ha` in `cron.properties` (at the root of your classpath).
+This instructs Cron to deploy the timer service as a cluster-wide HA singleton in a Jboss-specific way.
 * Specify your deployment's name in `cron.properties` (at the root of your classpath) as `ha.singleton.module.name`.
 For example if your war is called business-app.war, your entry would look like `ha.singleton.module.name=business-app`.
+This helps Cron resolve the cluster-wide
+  HA singleton timer service it will create.
 * Add the following JBoss modules to your deployment's dependencies by adding them to `jboss-deployment-structure.xml` in your WEB-INF directory.
 For example:
 ```xml
     <jboss-deployment-structure>